hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 If the oscillator had the same MVC design, then it *probably* (I'm wary of claiming things untested) would resize rationally/

 [17:08:03](#TNj2TG-94zAXcQb9djOCy9dg2xKtq3qlD30LSXTw6E0) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
-We need double bufferimg to keep scrolling smooth anyway, no? Ì†ΩÌπÇ
+We need double bufferimg to keep scrolling smooth anyway, no? üôÇ

 [17:50:40](#D7r9c6HkCKT3W5F8ucqChxkpnV5QEvkjfcjJvHuCFCo) <dsunanda (dsunanda)>:
 @hiiamboris inevitable drift due to accumulated errors. **You are absolutely right** it's an insoluable problem....Sorry for being slow in realizing what you already discovered :)